rondlite/reaction-docs/website/versioned_docs/version-2.9.1/appevent-hooks.md

 original_id: appevent-hooks
 ---

-The `Hooks.Events` API and `MethodHooks` from previous versions of Reaction have been removed in favor of `appEvents`. `appEvents`, like hooks, allow you to attach callbacks to particular events throughout the app lifecycle.
+The `Hooks.Events` API and `MethodHooks` from previous versions of Demand have been removed in favor of `appEvents`. `appEvents`, like hooks, allow you to attach callbacks to particular events throughout the app lifecycle.

 ## Emit an app event